BMDLab – Biomedical data analysis laboratory

 From BMDLab: Ketil Oppedal, Solveig Kristina Hammonds, Kathinka D. Kurz, Trygve Eftestøl

-Analysis of perfusion CT (CTP) images in acute stroke patients
+Analysis of perfusion CT (CTP) data in acute stroke patients

-We are utilizing image processing and machine learning methods to characterize and analyze the properties of tissue, vessels and thrombi affected by stroke.
+We are utilizing image processing and artificial intelligence (AI) based methods to characterize and analyze the properties of tissue, vessels and thrombi affected by stroke.

-We are exploring different methods, including deep neural network approaches, to segment and study the infarcted regions after a stroke in order to contribute in accelerating the medical decision making.
+We are developing different methods, including deep neural network approaches, to segment and study the infarcted regions after a stroke in order to contribute in accelerating the medical decision making.

 Whether treatment is applied is dependent on time from symptoms onset to hospital admission but also largely on imaging results with CTP being the key-modality for patient selection.
 However, calculations on blood perfusion in the ischemic area based on CTP are far from perfect in diagnostic accuracy, and further improvement of the methods in use is needed.